By Eleanor Roy, CIPFA Health and Social Care Policy Manager

-Winter is coming, and with it, much speculation as to whether we might enjoy a more 'normal' festive season this year.
+Winter is coming, and with it, speculation as to whether we might enjoy a more 'normal' festive season this year.
 We don't yet know what the path through winter will look like for COVID-19, but other shadows such as rising energy prices, queues at petrol stations and the fear of empty shop shelves are looming large and threaten to impede the passage of Santa's sleigh.

-What is certain is that autumn and winter will be busy for the health and care sector – as it always is.
+What is certain is autumn and winter will be busy for the health and care sector – as it always is.
 The usual parade of colds, flus and other winter bugs all increase demand for services.
 As we've all been less exposed to these over the last 18 months, an increase in such infections is unfortunately anticipated.

 As for the impact of COVID-19, the jury is still out.
 The success of the vaccination programme across the UK means there should, thankfully, be fewer instances of serious illness than last year.
 That said, urgent and emergency care has seen continued pressure through the summer months.
 Once we are all huddled together indoors avoiding the cold and wet weather, it is likely that we'll see increased infection rates – but how much of a toll this will take on the sector remains to be seen.

 Whatever the winter brings, there is a focus on one word across both health and social care services: recovery.
 We hear much about the NHS backlog, but social care is also having to play catch up.
 Nearly 300,000 people are waiting for care and support, initial assessments or reviews of existing care plans.
 Let's be clear: these waiting lists are not a new problem as they existed long before we had ever heard of the coronavirus – but it has certainly grown them!
 The one certainty about waiting lists is that while people are waiting for care their conditions rarely improve, rather they end up needing more complex treatments and care.
-So as well as 'winter pressures' and COVID, the pressure is also on to clear the backlogs.
+So as well as 'winter pressures' and the coronavirus, the pressure is also on to clear the backlogs.

 This winter, however, the pressures are not only about dealing with demand on the front line.
 Behind the scenes, the health and care sector in England is preparing for what Sajid Javid told the Conservative Party Conference would be a year of 'fundamental and far-reaching' reform in 2022, much of which relates to health and social care integration.